lambdamikel/LambdaSpeak-FS/README.md

 "Handshake Getters" protocol, and not the "Fast / Medium / Slow Getters" protocols.

-The following table lists the command bytes in Serial Mode:

 The following table lists the command bytes in Serial Mode.

-Please note that the *ring input buffer* has a capacity of 256 bytes*, and the *transmit / send buffer has a capacity of 268 bytes*:
+Please note that the *ring input buffer has a capacity of 256 bytes*, and the *transmit / send buffer has a capacity of 268 bytes*:

 ----------------------------------------------------------------------------------------------------------------